 Any effort to cover an old stump location with fresh grass will be in vain without proper site clean up and/or fertilization.
-It's important to remember that you're not only feeding the grass, but also the microorganisms eating the old tree stump and roots.
+It's important to remember that you're not only fertilizing the grass, but also the microorganisms eating the old tree stump and roots.
 That means you need to apply more nitrogen than usual and for a longer period of time.

 Planting Grass Over a Stump